The Alexandrian

 When they finally figured this out and, with great relief, headed through the door, one of the PCs stopped, took out some charcoal, and wrote in large dwarven runes on the wall, as a warning to all who might come here in the future: TANGLEFUCK.

-And so this section of the dungeon came to be known forever after.
+And thus this section of the dungeon came to be known forever after.

 OTHER TALES FROM THE TABLE